 We provide a comprehensive workers' compensation insurance program at no cost to employees.
-This program covers any injury or illness sustained in the course of employment that requires medical, surgical, or hospital treatment.
-Subject to applicable legal requirements, workers' compensation insurance provides benefits after a short waiting period or, if the employee is hospitalized, immediately.
+This program provides certain benefits in many circumstances to employees who endure injury or fall sick during the course of employment such that they require medical, surgical, or hospital treatment.
+Subject to applicable legal requirements, workers' compensation insurance may provide benefits after a short waiting period or, if the employee is hospitalized, immediately.

 Employees who sustain work-related injuries or illnesses should inform their supervisor immediately.
-No matter how minor an on-the-job injury may appear, it is important that it be reported immediately.
+No matter how minor an on-the-job injury may appear, it is important that the injury be reported immediately.
 This will enable an eligible employee to qualify for coverage as quickly as possible.
 Employees may report all injuries and accidents without fear of retaliation.